kimmykokonut/R-P-Log/week-11-march/13-March.md

 Source Map URL: react_devtools_backend_compact.js.map An error occurred: SyntaxError: JSON.parse: unexpected end of data at line 1 column 1 of the JSON data create:13024:25 fail to add seed SyntaxError: JSON.parse: unexpected end of data at line 1 column 1 of the JSON data create:13024:25
+* 1600 Worked on add seed form
+* 1630 Form complete, not functional.
+Time to whiteboard